- What is the origin and purpose of this document?

 -Russia will also exploit such weaknesses as loss of temper/self control.

-7. How did Kennan think US policy could contribute to the breakup or mellowing of Soviet power?
+-The US must not toy with Russian pride/ego. - How did Kennan think US policy could contribute to the breakup or mellowing of Soviet power?

 -"...No mystical, Messianic movement...can face frustration indefinitely..."

--Continual, unwavering pressure toward the US will bow the Soviet Union's socialist policy down in the end; the US has the potential to be influential, even alone.
+-Continual, unwavering pressure toward the US will bow the Soviet Union's socialist policy down in the end; the US has the potential to be influential, even alone. - What are the values and limitations of this document for historians studying the origins of the Cold War?

 -Values: Detailed, logical insight on the part of an authoritative Foreign Affairs figure; explains why Russia is a threat to the US and what method must be carried out in containing the spread of Communism; was eventually adopted and instigated by US on their foreign policy with the USSR for the duration of the Cold War